Sholom Dovber Schneersohn: Leadership

 Schneersohn established the first Chabad yeshiva, Tomchei Temimim, in 1897.
 In 1911 he established another yeshivah, Toras Emes, in Israel, and in 1916 he established a yeshivah in Georgia.
 Avrum Erlich has argued that it was these institutions that made Lubavitch the dominant of the various Chabad Hasidic movements.

 He maintained a lengthy correspondence, not only with Chabad Chasidim in other countries, but also with non-Chabad chasidim and members of other groups who wrote to him for advice.
 He also met with other Jewish and Hasidic leaders, working with them on issues such as education, unity, policy, and strategy.
 He was held in high esteem by the Chofetz Chaim, so much so that the Chofetz Chaim declared of him, "the words of the [Lubavitcher] Rebbe are holy, and anyone who argues [or] disagrees with him [should know that] it is as if he is disagreeing with Moses."

 Schneersohn promoted Jewish agricultural settlement, and the creation of employment for Jews, particularly those displaced by the May Laws.

 He was a prominent opponent of Zionism, both in its secular and religious versions and a staunch ally of Reb Chaim Brisker.
 In 1903 he published Kuntres Uma'ayan, which contained a strong polemic against Zionism.
 He was deeply concerned that secular nationalism would replace Judaism as the foundation of Jewish identity.
 Together with Reb Chaim he joined and supported Machazikei Hadas - a union of Eastern European haredim and the forerunner of the Agudah - but in 1912, when the Agudah was formed in Katowice, Reb Chaim raised 18 objections to its constitution, and Schneersohn kept Lubavitch out of the Agudah.

 After the February Revolution, elections were called for Jewish city councils and a General Jewish Assembly.
 Schneersohn worked tirelessly to organize a religious front with a center and a special office to deal with it all.
 For this reason, he called a unique conference of all the Torah giants throughout Russia.
 This conference was held in 1917 in Moscow, and was preceded by a meeting of the leading Rabbis, to decide the matters to be discussed there.
 This smaller meeting was held in Petrograd.
 However, because the participants in this meeting were few and in a hurry to return home, the Moscow conference failed to yield proper results.
 Thus, it was necessary to convene once again in Kharkiv in 1918, to discuss the elections for the General Jewish Assembly.

-His worries about the Mountain Jews, or Berg Yidden, led him to send a famous Mashpia, Rabbi Shmuel Levitin of Rakshik, to the Caucasus to set up institutions to bring them closer to traditional Judaism, setting a precedent for his two successors as Lubavitcher Rebbe, who conducted similar activities.
+His worries about the Mountain Jews led him to send a famous Mashpia, Rabbi Shmuel Levitin of Rakshik, to the Caucasus to set up institutions to bring them closer to Orthodox observance, setting a precedent for his two successors, who conducted similar activities.

-Distinguished disciples of Schneersohn include Reb Itche Der Masmid, Reb Levi Yitzchak Schneerson, and Reb Zalman Moishe HaYitzchaki.
+Notable disciples of Schneersohn include R. Levi Yitzchak Schneerson, R. Itche Der Masmid, and R. Zalman Moishe HaYitzchaki.
 The Malach.